corranrogue9/FxCore/codeguidelines.md

 1. Dead code is a maintenance cost; this is because changes to any code that the dead code references must accomodate the dead code.
 2. Dead code makes builds and tests take longer with no value, since the code being compiled and tested is not run anywhere
-3. Dead code also makes binaries larger, which makes deployments take longer unnecessarily
+3. Dead code also makes binaries large, which makes deployments take longer unnecessarily

 Dead code can always be brought back into the repo using the history of source control if it is found that the code can be useful for a new scenario and will actually be called.